 Last year's cones are below and will fall off this winter.
 The new cones are smaller and at top.

 Clusters of male cones (or pollen sacs) on April 15.

 Six-second video of a cloud of pollen released from the black pine in the southeast triangle on April 16

 Botany 101 Bonus

 Let's talk cones.
 There are several conifers, or cone bearing trees, in the Park.
 This was briefly discussed on the pitch pine page.
 On the black pine, the prominent cones are the female seed-bearing cones that mature on the tree for 18 months.
 The smaller male cones appear and produce pollen in the spring.
 The male cones resemble small corn cobs and are soft.
 After the female cone matures, the scales unfold and release the winged seeds, as seen in the photo below.

 The wings provide a method of dispersal, and the seeds themselves are the bulges within the wing.
-In certain species of pine, these seeds, known as pine nuts, are large enough to be a reasonable source of food.
+In certain species of pine, these seeds, known as pine nuts, are large enough to be a reasonable source of food for humans.
 Smaller ones like those of the black pine are eaten by birds and small mammals.

 Pines and other conifers are in the plant group called gymnosperms, which means naked seeds.
 Angiosperms are the other group of vascular plants (plants with tiny tubes to transport fluids around the plant).
 Angiosperm seeds are surrounded by a fruit, for example, an apple, cherry, or tomato.

 Pine cones have become a symbol of immortality and enlightenment.
 Pine cones, and pineapples which derive their name from their resemblance to pine cones, have been used as welcoming symbols.
 For example, just outside of St. Peter’s in Vatican City is the “The Court of the Pine Cone” there is a huge (three story tall) bronze sculpture of a pine cone.